ccwaddey/dots/README.md

 ### .fvwm/config

 This assumes your terminal is xterm.
 You need xwallpaper installed to set the wallpaper.
-Comment out the xkbcomp lines if you don't want to use my keyboard layout (which most people won't want).
+Comment out the `xkbcomp` line if you don't want to use my keyboard layout (which most people won't want).

-There are certain shell scripts that get put in ~/bin that this config needs to run.
-They are tmuxattachornew and mysuspend.
+There are certain shell scripts that get put in `~/bin` that this config needs to run.
+They are `tmuxattachornew` and `mysuspend`.

 You'll have to adjust the font sizes depending on your resolution.
 Just search for font and adjust to your liking.
+This is set up for a 1360x768.

 Adjust the RightPanel module configuration for your resolution, along with FvwmScript-mydatetime.